bxb454/Neon-Racer/README.md

 ### Main Gameplay:

-The timer will always start at 100 seconds, and the game will run
+The timer will always start at 100 seconds, and the game will continue to run until you have run out of time.

+In order to prevent running out of time, you must drive through a checkpoint (pictured below).
+Each checkpoint pass adds 20 seconds to the clock.

+(CHECKPOINT IMAGE)

+The score counter will increase by 1 for every meter traveled.

 (IMAGE OF TIMER HERE)